 An SME spends RM12,000 on a solution and pays RM7,000 instead of RM6,000 (50%), as the grant amount is capped at RM5,000.
 Here, the SME has also reached the full grant limit for digital financing.

 An SME buys a solution that costs RM4,000.
 The company needs to pay half the sum (RM2,000) with the rest matched by the grant (RM2,000).
 In this case, the SME is leaving RM3,000 untouched.

 General questions about MDEC SME Digitalisation Grant

-- The bank may request proof of activation, so it’s best to have that at the ready
+- The bank may request proof of activation, so it’s best to have that ready.

-You are now ready to digitalise your business!
+And that’s it!
+You are now ready to digitalise your business.

 If you are unsure and need more information, feel free to contact our Maxis Business to help you on your digitalisation journey at 1700-818-881.